 RAID 5 only requires three disk drives, so it’s a good redundancy solution for small disk arrays.
 It’s also one of the more inexpensive redundancy backup solutions.

-Disadvantages of RAID 5
+What are Disadvantages of RAID 5?

 RAID 5 is good for smaller arrays, but it’s not ideal for large-capacity disks or servers.
 Large disks in particular take a long time to write.
 If one disk encounters a failure, and the array uses RAID to rebuild the data, it could encounter another issue before the rewrite process has finished.
 RAID 5 isn’t intended to withstand more than one disk failure, so two could take the entire array down.

 Disk failure is likely for HDDs, and because RAID 5 only allows for one total disk failure, it isn’t a good solution for large arrays, nor should it be the only backup solution for the files stored on the disks.
 Many data storage experts don’t believe RAID 5 is a good backup solution for hard drives any longer, since hard drives are susceptible to disk failure and more than one disk failure would cause data loss.

 Though it’s not talked about as often, RAID 5 can be used for solid-state drives, which are non-volatile memory storage devices that are much faster than hard drives.
 SSDs are also less likely to fail than HDDs, and they have faster read speeds, which would make the rebuild process faster.

 If using parity to rebuild data, SSDs are susceptible to a second failure for a much shorter period of time.
 They’re less likely to encounter multiple unrecoverable read errors (UREs) at once, while HDDs are much more likely to encounter multiple UREs in a rebuild.